LogtalkDotOrg/logtalk3/adapters/NOTES.md

 be explicitly qualified or implicit qualified by listing the predicates in `use_module/2` directives).
 You may also set the Logtalk `portability`, and `unknown_predicates` compiler flags to `warning` in order to detect unqualified calls to library predicates.
-All the module libraries should be loaded prior to compilation of object and categories containing calls to the library predicates.
+All the module libraries must be loaded prior to compilation of object and categories containing calls to the library predicates.